TRUMP’S RIOT: Pelham reacts to attack on American democracy

 “I am feeling shame for those senators and people in power who incited this violence and continue to stoke the fires of misinformation, bigority and lies,” said Pelham resident Karen Teller.
 “The election was free and fair, and the people spoke.
 I am extremely saddened by the disrespect that was displayed at one of our most sacred symbols of democracy, the U.S. Capitol.”

 ‘No rubber bullets, riot gear or tear gas’

 “I just assumed there were protocols for something like this,” said PMHS graduate and D.C. student Melissa Altschiller.
 “Instead, almost in the blink of an eye, anarchists were inside the Rotunda but still no rubber bullets, riot gear or tear gas.
 My friends had been shot at and gassed just a few months earlier.”

 “Those weren’t protestors.
 Those were people attempting to overthrow the government,” said Pelham resident Erin Ginsburg.
 “But as shocking as it was, there’s a part of me that wasn’t surprised.
 This was the logical endpoint of the way Donald Trump—and his many, many enablers—have attempted to use insightful language and outright lies to subvert the results of the election.”

 “I think there’s a lot everyone wants to say, but for the sake of peace, I’d say that what we are witnessing is the end of an era and the forging of a new one,” said Kae Purcea, a PMHS senior.
 “I say forging because everyone knows neither side will go quietly into the good night.”

-Contributing to this story were Zoe Winburn, Nick Lieggi, Charlotte Cohn, Georgia Russello, Oliver Tam, Margot Phillips, Lucy Cole, Sophia Leung, Tommy Roche, Katja Fair, Ulysses Conrad and Cristina Stefanizzi.
+Contributing to this story were Zoe Winburn, Nick Lieggi, Charlotte Cohn, Georgia Russello, Oliver Tam, Margot Phillips, Lucy Cole, Sophia Leung, Tommy Roche, Katja Fair, Ulysses Conrad, Cristina Stefanizzi and Audrey Levenson.